dna-seq/dna-seq/index.md

 ## How to work with personal genome ##

 Detailed user documentation is still in the making and will be available at [https://just-dna-seq.readthedocs.io](https://just-dna-seq.readthedocs.io)

-Meanwhile we recommend watching our workshop!
-In it, common use-cases are explained with the examples that you can reproduce [https://www.youtube.com/watch?v=SL7F6LRJ_Ao](https://www.youtube.com/watch?v=SL7F6LRJ_Ao)
+Meanwhile we recommend [watching our workshop](https://www.youtube.com/watch?v=SL7F6LRJ_Ao)!
+It demonstrates and explains common use-cases are with the examples that you can reproduce.

 ### Our team: ###